linksgo2011/dashboard-frontend/README.md

-# A chrome plugin for new tab
+# A chrome plugin for new tab base on Vue.js

+# Tech stack

+- Vue.js
+- Webpack
+- Chrome Plugin

 ## Build Setup